Kazan Ansat: Procurement

 During the 2018 Hydroaviasalon exhibition, subsidiaries of Rostec State Corporation — Russian Helicopters, National Service of Medical Aviation and Avia Capital Services LLC — signed a contract to supply 104 Ansat and 46 Mi-8AMT medically equipped helicopters.

 Russian Helicopters and Chinese Association for Disaster & Emergency Rescue Medicine (CADERM) inked a contract for supply of 20 Ansat helicopters at the Airshow China 2018 exhibition.
 The helicopter was certified in China in early 2020.

 On 16 May 2019, within the XII International Helicopter Industry Exhibition HeliRussia 2019, Russian Helicopters and Polar Airlines signed a contract for supply of seven Ansat helicopters.

-On 20 January 2020, Eritrea has ordered two Ansat-U military helicopters with deliveries scheduled for 2020.
+On 20 January 2020, Eritrea ordered two Ansat-U military helicopters with deliveries scheduled for 2020.

 The Interior Ministry of the Serbian Republic in Bosnia and Herzegovina ordered 3 Ansat helicopters for its Police force in early 2020 with deliveries planned for 2020-22.

 Design

-The Ansat is of a classic construction.
-It takes a pilot and 10 passengers (one of them sits next to the pilot).
+The Ansat is of a classic layout with a pilot and 10 passengers (one of them seated next to the pilot).
 The fuselage has a pair of doors in pilot's cab, and a pair of upwards and downwards opening side doors in transport compartment.
 After the seats have been removed, it can take 1000 kg of cargo inside.
 On external hook, it can take 1300 kg of load.
 It is powered with two PW207K turboshaft engines, which produce 630 shp each.
 It features a four-blade main rotor and two-blade tail rotor.